bmuller/twistar/README.markdown

 This is a very simple example - see http://findingscience.com/twistar for more complicated examples and additional uses.

 ## Testing
-You will need to install the sqlite3 python package if you want to run the default tests.
+To run unit-tests you simply require [Tox](https://tox.readthedocs.org)

 To run the tests:
 ```
-trial twistar
+tox
 ```

 By default, the tests are run with the database driver sqlite3.
 To change this, set the DBTYPE environment variable: